 7. File Periodic (Annual) Reports

-Colorado LLCs must file an Annual Report with the Colorado Secretary of State each year.
-The report must may be filed online at the Secretary of State website or by mail.
-The filing fee is $10 for online filing, $100 for filing by mail.
-The annual reports are due during the three month period beginning on the first day of the anniversary month of the month when the LLC was formed.
+Colorado LLCs must file a Periodic Report with the Colorado Secretary of State each year.
+The report must may be filed online at the Secretary of State website.
+The filing fee is $10.
+The periodic reports are due during the three month period beginning on the first day of the anniversary month of the month when the LLC was formed.
 For example, if you formed your SMLLC on June 15, the report would be due each subsequent year between June 1 and August 31.
 You can also file the report up two months early.
 You may sign-up for email notification from the Secretary of State will mail a postcard to the LLC’s registered agent when the annual report is due.

 8. Foreign LLCs Doing Business in Colorado

 All LLCs organized outside of Colorado must register with the Colorado Secretary of State to do business in Colorado.
 Foreign LLCs must appoint a registered agent for service of process physically located in Colorado.
 To register, file Statement of Foreign Entity Authority.
 The application may must be filed online.
 The filing fee is $100.

 Before filing, make sure the LLC’s name is available in Colorado by checking the Colorado Secretary of State’s business name database.
 If the name is not available, the LLC must provide an assumed entity name for use in Colorado.